The Scott model of PCF in univalent type theory: Soundness and computational adequacy

 \section{Soundness and computational adequacy}

-In this section we show that the denotational semantics and the operational semantics defined above are ``in sync'', as expressed by soundness and computational adequacy (cf.\ \cref{background:models}).
+In this section we show that the denotational semantics and the operational semantics defined above are ``in sync'', as expressed by soundness and computational adequacy (cf.\ Section~\ref{background:models}).

-\begin{theorem}[Soundness] Let $s$ and $t$ be any PCF terms of PCF type $\sigma$.
-If $s \smallstep^\ast t$, then $\densem{s} = \densem{t}$. \end{theorem} \begin{proof}[\coqidentproof{Partiality}{PCF}{soundness}] By induction on the derivation of $s \smallstep^\ast t$, using the Kleisli monad laws.
+\begin{therm}[Soundness] Let $s$ and $t$ be any PCF terms of PCF type $\sigma$.
+If $s \smallstep^\ast t$, then $\densem{s} = \densem{t}$. \end{therm} \begin{proof}[\coqidentproof{Partiality}{PCF}{soundness}] Since the carriers of dcpos are defined to be sets, the type \(\densem{s} = \densem{t}\) is a proposition.
+Therefore, we can use induction on the derivation of \(s \smallstep^\ast t\).
+We use the Kleisli monad laws in proving some of the cases.
 For example, one step is to prove that

 This may be proved by the following chain of equalities:

 \end{proof}